Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 In these systems:

-- the writer authors sequence
+- the writer puts symbols in order
 - order is central to interpretation
-- layout is usually delegated to typography and shaping
+- much of the final layout is handled by typography and shaping

 That last point matters.